rdf-elixir/rdf-ex/README.md

 There are two basic ways to define a namespace for a vocabulary:

 1. You can define all terms manually.
-2. You can extract the terms from existing RDF data for URIs of resources under the specified base URI.
+2. You can extract the terms from existing RDF data for IRIs of resources under the specified base IRI.

 It's recommended to introduce a dedicated module for the defined namespaces.
 In this module you'll `use RDF.Vocabulary.Namespace` and define your vocabulary namespaces with the `defvocab` macro.